Tuition fees in the United Kingdom: Higher Education act and £3,000 fee cap (2004)

-In England, tuition fee caps rose with the Higher Education Act of 2004.
-Under the Act, universities in England could begin to charge variable fees of up to £3,000 a year for students enrolling on courses from the academic year of 2006–07 or later.
+In England, tuition fee caps rose with the Higher Education Act 2004.
+Under the act, universities in England could begin to charge variable fees of up to £3,000 a year for students enrolling on courses from the academic year of 2006–07 or later.
 The passing of the aforementioned act caused political controversy due to the influence of Scottish Labour MPs on the vote, which passed with a majority of just five.
 This policy was also introduced in Northern Ireland in 2006–07 and introduced in Wales in 2007–08.
 In 2009–10 the cap rose to £3,225 a year to take account of inflation.